 Rhodes, the largest island on the Dodecanese complex, is known for its beach resorts, ancient ruins and remnants of its occupation by the Knights of St. John during the Crusades.
 It is also known for its breathtaking beauty, exuberant nightlife, and its welcoming locals, making it one of the top Greek island destinations, no visitor of Greece should overlook.
-As if you need any more persuasion, here are our suggested things to do in Rhodes and reasons to visit Rhodes island that will help even the most demanding of travelers realize that visiting Rhodes is an obvious must.
+As if you need any more persuasion, here are our suggested things to do in Rhodes that will help even the most demanding of travelers realize that visiting Rhodes is an obvious must.

 Table of Contents

 1. Explore the charming old town of Rhodes

 Rhodes and specifically the Medieval City of Rhodes, built by the Christian military order Knights Hospitaler is listed in the UNESCO World Heritage Site and we have every right to brag about it!

 Famously one of the best-preserved medieval towns in Europe, the Medieval City of Rhodes offers insight into the glorious past of the popular island, gathering an impressive number of significant landmarks and monuments one can admire, such as the Collachium, built by the Knights Hospitalers, the Grand Masters' Palace, St. John's Cathedral, St. Mary's church, several other Byzantine churches that were turned into mosques after 1523 and various city ramparts.

 It is located inside a 4 km-long wall, due to the Knights of St John of Jerusalem transforming Rhodes Town into a fort.
 All sides of the townalready are equally dense with monuments, with the south-southeast area having the Court of Commerce, the Archbishop’s Palace, the Hospice of St. Catherine, among others.